ai2cm/fv3gfs-wrapper/README.md

 Currently, there is support for the GNU 8 and 9 suite of compilers, the MPICH 3.1.4 implementation of MPI and CUDA 10.1 for Nvidia GPU support.

-Note that running `build_hpc_docker.sh` will result in building a new Docker image from scratch.
+Note that `build_hpc_docker.sh` will build a new Docker image from scratch.
 This build process takes approximately 20 minutes on a single cloud VM with 8 CPUs.

 Building Docs
 -------------